01 // the pipeline

 06 // get started

-Bring the Specific Aims page, draft, or live reviewer pressure point.
-We define the smallest defensible engagement and return the objections before study section does.
+Send the Specific Aims page, draft, or reviewer pressure point.
+We define the smallest defensible engagement.